raphg/Talks/VIDD-0513/index.md

 ## Summary

-* Our peptide microarray is a nice technology for profiling antibodies and mapping *linear* epitopes
+* The peptide microarray is a nice technology for profiling antibodies and mapping *linear* epitopes
 * Validated the <del>V1</del>V2 correlate
     * Support the K169 sieve result
     * Non-neutralizing antibodies might be more important that we thought